 3. Make sure that the programs you consider support memory care.

 How do you do that?
 Ask!
 Find out how the community’s activities and wellness initiatives support fun, interactive memory care.
 You'll want to know that your loved one is being engaged in a natural setting.

 Study after study shows that nutrition is linked to enhancing and preserving memory.
 This is especially important for people with Alzheimer's.

-Some seniors experiencing memory issues have low appetite or forget to eat.
+Some seniors experiencing memory issues have a low appetite or forget to eat.
 Communities with superior nutrition programs focus on real, whole foods that are carefully planned to help sustain maximum wellness for residents.
 If your parent has any dietary restrictions, for example, ask whether the kitchen will be able to meet these needs adequately.

 5. Find out about visiting policies and schedules

 Can grandchildren stay overnight in their grandparent’s senior living apartment?
-Does the community have conference rooms and event spaces that your family can reserve for birthdays, anniversary celebrations and like?
+Does the community have conference rooms and event spaces that your family can reserve for birthdays, anniversary celebrations, and like?

 6. Are residents free to move about in a secure environment?